k-box/k-search-client-php/readme.md

 The test method will perform the following steps:

-- test the http connection to the specified core url.
+- test the http connection to the specified core url (by retrieving the institutions list).
-- test if the given institutionID is a valid identifier on the K-Link Core
+- test if the given institutionID is a valid identifier on the K-Link Core.

 ```php